 |Bio and Links|

-Antebellum planters and Victorian era farmers had family burial plots upon their own land.
+Antebellum planters and Victorian era (1837-1901) farmers often had burial plots upon their own land.
 Pioneer church consecrated ground lay fallow after congregations moved.
-Alabama law, Act 2007-4008, allows access to grave sites by family members and researchers who provide reasonable notice to property owners.
-Land owners normally accommodate polite requests to photograph gravestones without an impolite citation of state law.
-Code of Alabama Section 13A-11-12 states any person who willfully defaces or removes a gravestone has committed a misdemeanor, which has a one year statute of limitation.
-The disturbance of buried remains is a felony.
+Alabama law, Act 2007-4008, allows access to grave sites by family and researchers who provide reasonable notice to property owners.
+State law stipulates any person who defaces or removes a gravestone has committed a misdemeanor.

-Those insured from 1890 thru 1930 by the Woodmen of the World (WOW) Life Insurance Society of Omaha, Nebraska, received distinctive marble tree stump markers which were normally 4'-5' in height.
-Although initially free to WOW policy holders, by 1900 a $100 rider was required to cover their expense.
-The sculpted stones were discontinued in 1930 due to having become cost prohibitive.
-These monuments are also seen with, or as, stacked cut logs.
-The WOW logo with symbolic axes, mallets, and wedges are carved onto the stone trees.
-Scrolls are often depicted, suspended on ropes or attached to the trees, and "Dum Tacet Clamet"; Though Silent, He Speaks.
+Those insured from 1890 thru 1930 by the Woodmen of the World (WOW) Life Insurance Society received marble tree stump markers approximately 4'-5' in height.
+Initially free to WOW policy holders, by 1900 a $100 rider was required to cover their expense.
+These sculpted stones were discontinued during the Great Depression due to their cost.
+The monuments are also seen with sawn and stacked logs.
+The WOW logo, ivy, axes, and wedges were carved onto the stone trees.
+Scrolls with names are often depicted, hung on ropes or attached to the trees, and "Dum Tacet Clamet"; Though Silent, He Speaks.

-Sandstone from local quarries, such as the one at S. M. Jemison's farm on Kelly Creek, was used for headstones and obelisks from 1845 thru 1870.
-This "mustard colored" stone was said to have been attractive when first cut.
-Sandstone blocks, one inscribed "1862", were used to build the wall enclosing Sunnyside, aka "Jemison", Cemetery.
+Sandstone from local quarries, such as at S. M. Jemison's farm on Kelly Creek, was used for headstones and obelisks from 1845 to 1875.
 Fieldstone and flagstone markers, some with etched names, are in rural and urban plots.
-Cast zinc, "white bronze", and iron markers were used in the latter 19th Century.
-Cast cement slabs, headstones, and curbing have been commonly used since the early 20th Century.
-Whitewashing of the cement produced ersatz marble.
+Cast zinc and iron markers were used in the late Victorian era.
+Cement curbing, slabs, and headstones have been used since just prior to 1900.
+Whitewashing of the cement produced an ersatz marble.

-Cenotaphs are memorials placed in honor of deceased who lie elsewhere, such as the fourteen roadside Veterans Administration (VA) headstones on private property near Cook Place (aka "Taylor-Cook") Cemetery and the seventy-something VA stones at Ft.
+Cenotaphs are memorials in honor of deceased who lie elsewhere, such as the fourteen roadside Veterans Affairs (VA) and other headstones at the Oden-Bledsoe-Kelly "Mountain Spring" plantation house or the seventy-five VA stones at Ft.
 Williams Military Memorial Park.
-"Arrow Points", monthly publication of the Alabama Anthropological Society, noted the chartering of The Fort Williams Memorial Association "... to do honor to the Tennesseans long buried at old Ft.
-Williams on the Coosa" in their April-May 1926 edition, a decade after Lay Dam was built downriver.
-An inscribed marble boulder and VA headstones for over seventy soldiers slain a century before were placed at the site during 1933-1937.
-In the 1950's, Rev. Randolph F. Blackford reported in "Fascinating Talladega County" that the actual burials were covered in backwaters of the dam.
-The site was added to the Alabama Register of Landmarks in 1976.
-Joseph and Francis Upchurch said the site lacked actual burials in their county cemetery compilation published in 1989.
-Then, in 2006, land developers said the cemetery was devoid of any graves and an "eyesore".
-Ground-penetrating radar (GPR) scans followed by hand and backhoe trenching failed to disclose human remains.
-Monument and stones were then moved to a local park and the site improved with private estates on Lay Lake.
+The April-May 1926 edition of "Arrow Points" noted the chartering of the Fort Williams Memorial Association; "... to do honor to the Tennesseans long buried at old Ft.
+Williams on the Coosa".
+That was a dozen years after the construction of Lay Dam downriver of the fort and its "burial pits arranged in rows."
+An inscribed marble boulder and VA headstones for eighty soldiers were placed at the site during 1932-1937 and, in 1976, it was added to the Alabama Register of Landmarks.
+Nevertheless, in 2006 land developers said the cemetery was devoid of any graves and an "eyesore".
+Ground Penetrating Radar (GPR) scans and trenching failed to disclose bones beneath the stones, which when moved allowed for construction of lakehouses with docks on Lay Lake.

-Skeletal remains of soldiers do actually lie beneath the "Battle of Talladega" (aka "Jackson Pyramid") monument at Oak Hill Cemetery.
-Over half the remains of a score of Tennessee volunteers slain were recovered by the Andrew Jackson Chapter of the DAR and reinterred there in 1900.
+Skeletal remains of soldiers do actually lie beneath the "Battle of Talladega" (a.k.a.
+"Jackson Pyramid") monument at Oak Hill Cemetery.
+Half the remains of a score of Tennessee volunteers slain were recovered from their burial pit by the Andrew Jackson Chapter of the DAR and reinterred there in 1900.
 The sixty-four "Unknown Confederate Soldier" VA headstones in two parallel rows at Oak Hill also mark the burial places of soldiers, although they weren't unknown at the time of their deaths.
 Soldiers who died in the local hospital or conscript camp were buried with wooden markers identifying them, but the grave markers deteriorated in time until those beneath were "Known but to God".

 An in-the-ground interment, marked or otherwise, is no longer the cultural norm in our society.
-Data from the National Funeral Directors Association reflects the cremation rate in this country rose from 3.5% to 43% during the past fifty years, with almost 20% of Alabamians in 2012 having elected "ashes to ashes".
+Data from the National Funeral Directors Association reflects the cremation rate rose from 3.5% to 43% during the past fifty years, with almost 20% of Alabamians in 2012 having elected "ashes to ashes".

 Not marble, nor the gilded monuments